Chapter One: Follow Your Gut

 First they would get the two eggs away from here.
 Amai stood up and Alistair hefted the bundle up against her back and tied it over one shoulder, under the other and wrapped the other two hanging straps around her waist.
 Checking all of the knots carefully she finally nodded in approval as Amai checked the weight and shifted it slightly to make it easier to carry.

-Getting here had taken 15 minutes, but lugging these eggs on their backs meant the trip would take twice as long.
+Getting here had taken half an hour, but lugging these eggs on their backs meant the trip would take a whole lot longer.

-Several times they had to stop when the rathian swooped overhead above the trees.
+Several times they had to stop when a rathalos swooped overhead above the trees.
 A couple missing eggs were definitely something it would notice so they needed to be careful.
 Alistair paused for a moment and turned around slightly, but only saw a small family of aptonoth and some jaggi that were fishing in the river.
-Flapping wings were still clearly audible, but they got across the river shallow river without incident and back to the sheltered base camp in one piece.
+Flapping wings were still clearly audible, but they got across the shallow river without incident and back to the sheltered base camp in one piece.

 Amai groaned loudly in relief.
 "Man I thought for sure we were going to get caught!
 Rathian have excellent eyesight I do know that much," she said as Alistair leaned over to untie the knots around her stomach.
 When they were undone she helped the girl take off the other strap and put the eggs down on the ground.
 After that Alistair unloaded her own and slipped a hand under her armor to rub her shoulders.